corona-warn-app/cwa-website/README.md

 ## About this Repository

-This repository contains the source files of the official website for the Corona-Warn-App as it is available at [coronawarn.app](https://coronawarn.app).
+We would like to inform you that this repository contains the source files of the official website for the Corona-Warn-App as it is available at [coronawarn.app](https://coronawarn.app).
 For information about the project, please see our [documentation repository](https://github.com/corona-warn-app/cwa-documentation).

 ## Development